Bentonville man pleads not guilty in 19-year-old nephew’s shooting death

 Police found a silver handgun in a recycling bin in the driveway of a home on Southwest Tinsley Street, a few blocks east of the scene of the shooting, according to the affidavit.

-Taylor is being held in the Benton County Jail on a $1 million bond.
+Taylor is being held in the Benton County jail in lieu of $1 million bond.